jaspector

 County building application covers commercial and residential new installation, accessory structures, additions, alterations, repairs and renovations, and agricultural-only work categories, with related zoning and utility signoffs.

-Typical processing time is No public review clock was identified on the reviewed county pages..
+Building permit processing times in Johnsonville, SC typically run No public review clock was identified on the reviewed county pages..
+Timelines can vary based on project complexity and current department workload.